AdrianArnaiz/AdrianArnaiz/content/authors/admin/_index.md

 </a>

-During my PhD, I was part of the RESUMAIS project of [Intel Labs](https://www.intel.com/content/www/us/en/artificial-intelligence/responsible-ai.html#tab-blade-1-1), part of the [ELIAS](https://elias-ai.eu/) European project, and part of a [Bank Sabadell](https://www.bancsabadell.com/) scholarship.
-In addition, I contributed to developing the [Spain's Charter of Digital Rights](https://www.derechosdigitales.gob.es/es/carta-espanola-de-derechos-digitales) and played an active role in [dissemination](/event), [outreach](/event), and [organization efforts](/community) within the research community.
+During my PhD, I collaborated with the RESUMAIS project of [Intel Labs](https://www.intel.com/content/www/us/en/artificial-intelligence/responsible-ai.html#tab-blade-1-1), part of the [ELIAS](https://elias-ai.eu/) European project and [Bank Sabadell](https://www.bancsabadell.com/).
+In addition, I contributed to developing [Spain's Charter of Digital Rights](https://www.derechosdigitales.gob.es/es/carta-espanola-de-derechos-digitales) and played an active role in [dissemination](/event), [outreach](/event), and [organization efforts](/community) within the research community.

 Prior to my PhD, I worked on network science and ML for life sciences both at [UOC](https://www.uoc.edu/) with [Baris Kanber (UCL)](https://profiles.ucl.ac.uk/52758), and at [Admirable lab](https://admirable-ubu.es/) at the [Burgos University](https://www.ubu.es/) with a research scholarship.